CraftAcademyLabs/ca_course/bmi_challenge/step_3_web_interface.md

 The next step is to create a web page that will allow for both input of data (create an instance of `Person`) and display the calculated results.

-For that we will be using HTML an jQuery.
+For that, we will be using HTML and jQuery.
 We will also make sure that we have automated tests for out interface so that we can be sure that everything behaves as we want it to behave.

 ### Testing jQuery
 First, we need to make some adjustments to the Jasmine framework by extending Jasmine with Jasmine-jQuery: a set of jQuery helpers for Jasmine tests.

 Download/Copy Jasmine-jQuery from [this location](https://raw.githubusercontent.com/velesin/jasmine-jquery/master/lib/jasmine-jquery.js) and save to `lib/jasmine-jquery.js`

 In your `SpecRunner.html` locate where you include the Jasmine `boot.js`.
-Right underneath, make sure to include both `jasmine-jquery` and `jquery` (we will get that from a remote location rather then including it in the file structure).
+Right underneath, make sure to include both `jasmine-jquery` and `jquery` (we will get that from a remote location rather than including it in the file structure).

 ```html
 # SpecRunner.html